-With credit playing such a huge factor in your financial future, it’s no wonder we look for ways to maximize our credit scores.
-One common strategy for building your credit score is to pay off credit card debt.
-It can give your credit score a nice boost, especially if you’re carrying a large balance.
+With credit playing such a huge factor in our financial futures, it’s no wonder we look for ways to maximize our credit scores.
+And a common strategy for building our credit scores is to pay off debt, which can help improve a credit score, especially if the card holder is carrying a large balance.

 Credit Cards vs. Installment Loans

 Credit cards are revolving accounts, which means you can revolve a balance from month to month as part of the terms of the agreement.
-And even if you pay off the balance, the account stays open.
-A credit card with a zero balance (or a very low balance) and a high credit limit is very good for your credit score.
-Installment loan accounts are very different.
+Even if you pay off the balance, the account stays open.
+A credit card with a zero balance (or a very low balance) and a high credit limit are very good for your credit score and will contribute to a higher score.

 Types of Credit and Length of Credit History

-Paying off a loan and eliminating debt, especially one that you’ve been steadily paying for an extended period of time, is good for both your financial well-being and your credit score.
-But if you’re thinking of paying a loan off early solely for the purpose of boosting your credit score — don’t.
-Pay it off instead because you’re looking to save money in interest or because it’s what’s best for your financial situation.
+Paying off a loan and eliminating debt, especially one that you’ve been steadily paying down for an extended period of time, is good for both your financial well-being and your credit score.
+But if you’re thinking of paying off a loan early solely for the purpose of boosting your credit score — do some homework first to ensure doing so will actually help your score.
+If paying a loan off early won’t help your score consider doing so only if your goal is to to save money on interest payments or because it’s what’s best for your financial situation.

 This article was originally published February 20, 2013, and has since been updated by another author.